-Angels are especially interested in understanding the plan of salvation for our lost world.
+Angels are especially interested in understanding and sharing the plan of salvation to our lost world.
 Peter writes concerning salvation, “things which angels desire to look into” (1 Peter 1:12).
-Each revelation of God’s mercy and justice from the creation of Adam to the present has been a source of wonder and gratification to the angels.
+Each revelation of God’s mercy and justice from the creation of Adam to the present has been a source of wonder to the angels.

 Also, angels find great joy in worshiping and praising God (Isaiah 6:2,3).
 They live to glorify Him.
 When these heavenly beings came to announce the birth of Christ to the shepherds, they sang joyously, “Glory to God in the highest!”
 (Luke 2:14).
 Like them, humans were created for the same purpose.
-Therefore, we ought to find our supreme happiness in glorifying the God who is the Creator of all.
-Paul teaches, “whether you eat or drink, or whatever you do, do all to the glory of God” (1 Corinthians 10:31).
+Therefore, we ought to find our supreme happiness in glorifying the God, who is the Creator of all (1 Corinthians 10:31).